 Aluminium Treatments and Surface Finishes

-The capacity of aluminium to respond to anodising, the most familiar of finishes, make aluminium a most important metal in a quite fundamental way.
-The fact that aluminium can take on this attractive, durable and tough-wearing finish makes it possible to exploit its strength and lightness in a large number of applications, particularly in building construction.
+The capacity of aluminium to respond to anodising, the most familiar of finishes, make aluminium a most important metal in a fundamental way.
+The fact that aluminium can accept this attractive, durable and tough-wearing finish makes it possible to exploit its strength and lightness in a large number of applications, particularly in building construction.

 Anodising essentially is an induced thickening of the natural protective oxide film on the metal's surface.
 It converts the surface of the parent metal, not a 'coating' in the usual sense.
 Unless severely deformed or stressed by excessive thermal movement, the anodic film will not chip, peel, or crack.
-With conventional sulphuric acid anodising, the alloys usually anodised produce a clear, hard, and extremely corrosion-resistant film capable of being coloured.
-The functional and decorative potential this confers on the metal is widely exploited in applications ranging from building components to domestic cookware.
-Varying the conventional electrolyte composition and process variables produce anodic coatings of distinctive functional properties.
-Thus, very hard anodic films are developed to provide abrasion resistant surfaces on gears, pistons, bearings, and similar components.
+With conventional sulphuric acid anodising, the anodised alloys produce a clear, hard, and extremely corrosion-resistant film capable of being coloured.
+The functional and decorative potential this offers is widely exploited in applications ranging from building components to domestic cookware.
+Varying the conventional electrolyte composition and process variables produces anodic finishes with distinctive functional properties.
+Thus, very hard anodic films are developed for abrasion-resistant surfaces on gears, pistons, bearings and similar components.

-Colour finishes are checked for accuracy against standards, and tested for leaching by immersion in a boiling 0.1% borax solution.
+Colour finishes are checked for accuracy againnst standards, and tested for leaching by immersion in boiling 0.1% borax solution.

-Standard colour ranges provide ample choice but colour matching to specific colours can be acheived on request.
-After a cleaning process, the surface is chromate-converted to enhance corrosion resistance and optimaise adhesion of the thermosetting.
+Standard colour ranges provide ample choice but colour-matching to specific colours can be acheived on request.
+After a cleaning process, the surface is chromate-converted to enhance corrosion resistance and optimise adhesion of the thermosetting.

 Aluminium Castings - Aluminium Extrusions - Aluminium Finishes - Aluminium Ladders, Commercial - Building Products Division - Cladding, Wintec UlltraClad® - Decorative Metals - Download Brochures - Extruded Aluminium Bends - Fabricated Aluminium - Fasteners - Machinery, Tekna - Marine Products - Sheet, Plate & Rollformed Aluminium - Welding Products - Wintec UlltraClad® Cladding -